-In accordance with the law, KIPP permits service animals into campus buildings where other animals would typically not be permitted.
-Service animals are defined as dogs trained to do work or perform tasks for a disabled person as defined by the American with Disabilities Act.
+In accordance with applicable federal and state law, KIPP permits service animals into campus buildings where other animals would typically not be permitted.
+Service animals are defined by the Americans with Disabilities Act as dogs trained to do work or perform tasks for a disabled person.
+The work or tasks performed by the dog must be directly related to the person's disability.
+Such work or tasks do not include the crime deterrent effects of an animal's presence or the provision of emotional support, well-being, comfort, or companionship.
 A service animal on campus must meet the following criteria and be controlled accordingly:

 - Must be trained as a service animal in the work or tasks directly related to the person's disability. - Individuals will be permitted to have no more than one service animal. - Animals on campus grounds must be securely confined in a vehicle, cage, or similar restrictive conveyance, or be secured to a leash, cord, chain, or similar direct physical control of a maximum length of six (6) feet, the other end of which is restrained by a person.
-If this constraint interferes with a service animal's work or if the individual's disability prevents using these devices the individual must maintain control of the animal through voice, signal, or other effective controls.

-- Animals must not be tethered to a stationary fixture or tree, or left unattended on campus. - Animals brought to campus must have evidence of current vaccinations (including rabies) or they may be subject to removal from the campus.
+If this constraint interferes with a service animal's work or if the individual's disability prevents using these devices the individual must maintain control of the animal through voice, signal, or other effective controls. - Animals must not be tethered to a stationary fixture or tree, or left unattended on campus. - Animals brought to campus must have evidence of current vaccinations (including rabies) or they may be subject to removal from the campus. - KIPP is not responsible for the care or supervision of a service animal.

 KIPP retains the right to take action to remove any animal from KIPP premises if the safety of others, destruction of property, or disturbance warrants such removal.
 The removal of any animal and any necessary cleaning, repairs, and/or pest control will be done at the expense of the owner.
 The owner may also be subject to disciplinary action.
-In all cases, the owner of the animal is responsible for the animal's behavior.
+In all cases, the owner of the animal is responsible for the animal's behavior and must be in full control of the animal at all times.